Decorator

 This hybrid approach gives you the best of both worlds:

-- Consistent function-level context through decorators
+- Consistent function-level context through the

-- Request-specific values through custom headers
+decorator - Request-specific values through custom headers

 - Reduced code duplication and improved organization